How to write a salon business proposal

 The next step in your business proposal is to discuss your financial strategy for your salon and to convince these investors that you have the fiscal knowledge to grow & keep a thriving salon business open.

-In addition, make sure to include financial statements spanning at least three years in your business proposal.
-This entails having an idea of how fast your customer base will grow along with how many people you plan (& hope!) to serve.
+In addition, make sure to include financial statements spanning at least three years in your salon business plan.
+This entails having an idea of how fast your customer base will grow along with how many people you plan to serve.

 women writing business proposal